-Those big fireworks displays might not be happening this year, but there are still lots of ways to spend a fun Independence Day weekend in Columbus.
+Those big fireworks displays might not be happening this year, but there are still lots of ways to spend a fun summer weekend in Columbus.
 Here are some tips for a great weekend in the city.

 If you're staying home to celebrate, there are lots of places in the city offering convenient grilling staples packaged up and ready to go.